matthewkling/topoclimate.pred/README.md

 This R package generates high-resolution estimates of tree-specific bioclimate variables for landscapes across North America.
-It calculates bioclimate based on the fitted model described in Kling et al. 2024 (currently in review), which uses tree species distributions as climate indicators.
+It calculates bioclimate based on the fitted model described in [“A tree’s view of the terrain” (Kling, Baer, and Ackerly, 2024, Ecography)](https://doi.org/10.1111/ecog.07131), which uses tree species distributions as climate indicators.
 The outputs are estimates of fine-scale climate patterns as experienced by trees, and may not correspond to microclimate measured using standard approaches.

 ## Installation